A Riemann-Hilbert approach to Fredholm determinants of Hankel composition operators: scalar-valued kernels: Statement of results

 identity \eqref{b:25} matches exactly \cite[$(3.14)$]{F0}, \eqref{b:26} is \cite[$(1.31)$]{F0} and \eqref{b:27} is \cite[$(1.33)$]{F0} (with $\tilde{q}=2q_0$ in \cite{F0}).
 In addition, \eqref{i:8} is the special case of \eqref{b:26} when $\gamma=1$ and $r\equiv 2q_0$, after taking a square root. \end{cor} \begin{proof} By \cite[$10.22.43$]{NIST}, for any $z\in\frac{1}{2}+\im\mathbb{R}$ and $\alpha>-1$,

 so the coefficients $r_j(z)$ in \eqref{b:13} are indeed as listed above.
-Next, moving to RHP \ref{masterb} with the same choices for $r_j(z)$ we note that the same problem admits at most one solution by \cite[Proposition $3.1$]{FZ} and the same problem relates to \eqref{b:29} in the following way: factorize the underlying jump matrix \eqref{b:12}, with $\beta:=\frac{\alpha}{2}>-\frac{1}{2}$,
+Next, moving to RHP \ref{masterb} with the same choices for $r_j(z)$, but \eqref{b:14} valid only in certain directions, otherwise enforcing at most polynomial growth at $z=\infty$, we note that the same problem admits at most one solution by \cite[Proposition $3.1$]{FZ} and the same problem relates to \eqref{b:29} in the following way: factorize the underlying jump matrix \eqref{b:12}, with $\beta:=\frac{\alpha}{2}>-\frac{1}{2}$,

 and define, noting the location of the poles of $\Gamma(\beta+z)$ in $(-\infty,\frac{1}{2})$ and the poles of $\Gamma(\beta-z+1)$ in $(\frac{1}{2},\infty)$,

 with the domains shown in Figure \ref{fig2}.
 Observe that we do not explicitly indicate the $\beta$-dependency in our notations in \eqref{b:30}.
 The analytic and asymptotic properties of ${\bf Y}(z)$ are summarized below.